The secret to a good caramel cake is all in the frosting. The frosting for this one is amazing!

 - Turn to medium high and mix for another minute.

-- Add in ½ cup of softened butter and mix on medium high for 3-4 minutes or until light and fluffy.
+- Add in ½ cup of softened butter and vanilla and mix on medium high for 3-4 minutes or until light and fluffy.

 - Frosting should be a nice spreadable consistency.
 Add more milk if too stiff or more sugar if too thin.